gchq/stroom-docs/content/en/docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed/index.md

 When the **New Feed** selection windows comes up, navigate to the `Event Sources` system group.
 Then enter the name of the reference feed `GeoHost-V1.0-REFERENCE` onto the **Name:** text entry box.
-On pressing the OK button we will see the following Feed configuration tab appear.
+On pressing the {{< stroom-btn "Ok" >}} button we will see the following Feed configuration tab appear.

 {{< screenshot "HOWTOs/v6/UI-CreateReferenceFeed-03.png" >}}New Feed Data tab{{< /screenshot >}}